 2. Context-rich automation

-RFP automation, proposal automation, and demo automation will run on unified knowledge graphs instead of static folders.
+RFP, proposal, and demo automation will run on unified knowledge graphs rather than static folders.

 3. Instant technical answers